choosehappy/HistoQC/Readme.md

 See [wiki](https://github.com/choosehappy/HistoQC/wiki)

+# Notes

+Information from HistoQC users appears below:

+1. the new Pannoramic 1000 scanner, objective-magnification is given as 20, when a 20x objective lense and a 2x aperture boost is used, i.e. image magnification is actually 40x.
+While their own CaseViewer somehow determines that a boost exists and ends up with 40x when objective-magnification in Slidedat.ini is at 20, openslide and bioformats give 20x.

+1.1.
+When converted to svs by CaseViewer, the MPP entry in ImageDescription meta-parameter give the average of the x and y mpp.
+Both values are slightly different for the new P1000 and can be found in meta-parameters of svs as tiff.XResolution and YResolution (inverse values, so have to be converted, also respecting ResolutionUnit as centimeter or inch

 # Citation
 ---
 If you find this software useful, please drop me a line and/or consider citing it: